Abhimanyu254a/Abhimanyu254a/README.md

 # 💫 About Me:
 Hi there! 👋<br><br>I’m Abhimanyu, a B.Tech student specializing in Artificial Intelligence and Machine Learning 🤖.
-I'm passionate about exploring and learning the latest advancements in AI and technology 🌐.
-I’m always open to collaboration on innovative projects and eager to expand my knowledge in the field 📚.<br><br>I have experience in front-end development using HTML, CSS, and JavaScript 🎨💻, and I've also built projects showcasing my skills in AI, ML, and Large Language Models (LLMs) 🧠.<br><br>Feel free to explore my repositories and reach out for collaboration or discussion! 🤝<br><br>
+I'm passionate about exploring and learning the latest advancements in AI, ML and Game Dev 🌐.
+I’m always open to collaboration on innovative projects and eager to expand my knowledge in the field 📚.<br><br>I have experience in front-end development using HTML, CSS, and JavaScript 🎨💻, and I've also built projects showcasing my skills in AI, ML, and Large Language Models (LLMs) 🧠 and Now Currently Working on my own Game Engine 👾.<br><br>Feel free to explore my repositories and reach out for collaboration or discussion! 🤝<br><br>

 ## 🌐 Socials: